Frequently Asked Questions

 • What address should I send my submissions to?

-*Please note this address is valid for STICKERING submissions only.
+***Please note this is for STICKERING submissions only***

 • Will CAC send me submission forms?

-While we do have paper submission forms, we encourage you to take a look at our online portal where you can create a submission.
-You can also print a PDF version of the submission form within the portal.
-Members who use the online portal will receive a $5 discount on the handling fee for each submission.
-Paper forms may be requested through CAC Customer Care at help@cacgrading.com.
+While we do have paper forms, we encourage you to take a look at our online submission Portal.
+You can also print pdf versions of our form from the Portal, if you would prefer to complete them by hand.
+Members who use the Portal to generate submissions will receive a $5 discount on the handling fee for each submission.
+In certain circumstances, paper forms may be requested through CAC Customer Care at help@cacgrading.com .

 • Is it still a true re-sticker if a + is added?